nicknickel/nicknickel.github.io/content/posts/post1.md

 **The Finish Line**

 Doing this routine will not get you to heaven.
 It won't force your problems to go away.
 It won't make God bless you.
-It's a tool that will work on your heart, grow your relationship with God, and help you discover what you're capable of.
+It's a tool that will allow God to work on your heart, grow your relationship with Him, and help you discover what you're capable of.
 Always remember that you aren't perfect and God knows this.
 If you fail, God won't be disappointed.
 He will be proud of your effort and heart to pursue Him.